finani/ICM42688/README.md

 * **Interrupt_SPI**: demonstrates having the ICM42688 sensor create an interrupt pulse when data is ready, which is used to drive data collection at the specified rate.
 SPI is used to communicate with the ICM42688 sensor.
 * **FIFO_SPI**: demonstrates setting up and using the FIFO buffer.
 SPI is used to communicate with the ICM42688 sensor.

-# Wiring and Pullups
+## Wiring and Pullups

 Please refer to the [ICM42688 datasheet](https://github.com/finani/ICM42688/blob/master/extras/InvenSense-ICM-42688-P-datasheet.pdf).
 This library should work well for other breakout boards or embedded sensors, please refer to your vendor's pinout diagram.

-## I2C
+### I2C

 The ICM42688 pins should be connected as:

 * 3V3: this should be a 3.0V to 3.6V power source.
 * GND: ground.
 * INT1: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
-Connect to interruptable pin on microcontroller.
+Connect to interruptable pin on micro controller.
 * SDA: connect to SDA.
 * SCL: connect to SCL.

 4.7 kOhm resistors should be used as pullups on SDA and SCL, these resistors should pullup with a 3.3V source.

 ## SPI

 The ICM42688 pins should be connected as:

 * 3V3: this should be a 3.0V to 3.6V power source.
 * GND: ground.
 * INT1: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
-Connect to interruptable pin on microcontroller.
+Connect to interruptable pin on micro controller.
 * SDI: connect to MOSI.
 * SCK: connect to SCK.
 * SDO: connect to MISO.
 * CS: connect to chip select pin.
 Pin 10 was used in the code snippets in this document and the included examples, but any digital I/O pin can be used.

 Some breakout boards, including the Embedded Masters breakout board, require slight modification to enable SPI.
 Please refer to your vendor's documentation.